What is CRM?

 • Direct messages received via social media

-• Accounting data (need-to-know basis)
+• Accounting data (on a need-to-know basis)

 • Email marketing list data